Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 • if only the nephew is sick, the probability of schizophrenia will be 6%.

-This percentage refers only to possible risk schizophrenia, but does not guarantee its manifestation.
-How are you going the highest percentage is when parents and grandparents suffered from schizophrenia.
+This percentage only indicates possible risk schizophrenia, but does not guarantee its manifestation.
+As you go largest percentage is when parents and grandparents suffered from schizophrenia.
 Fortunately, this combination is quite rare.

-The question reasonably arises: if schizophrenia is a genetically dependent disease, is it transmitted through the maternal or paternal line?
-According to the observations of practicing psychiatrists, as well as the statistics of medical scientists, such a pattern has not been identified.
-That is, the disease is equally transmitted both through the female and male lines.
+A reasonable question arises: if schizophrenia is a genetically dependent disease, is it transmitted through the maternal or paternal line?
+According to the observations of practicing psychiatrists, as well as statistics from medical scientists, such a pattern has not been identified.
+That is, the disease is transmitted equally through both the female and male lines.

-Moreover, it is more often manifested under the action of cumulative factors: hereditary and constitutional features, pathology during pregnancy and the development of the child in perinatal period as well as the peculiarities of upbringing in childhood.
-Chronic and severe acute stress, as well as alcoholism and drug addiction, can be provoking factors for the manifestation of schizophrenia.
+Moreover, it more often manifests itself under the influence of combined factors: hereditary and constitutional characteristics, pathology during pregnancy and the development of the child in perinatal period, as well as the peculiarities of upbringing in childhood.
+Chronic and severe acute stress, as well as alcoholism and drug addiction can be provoking factors for the manifestation of schizophrenia.

-Because real reasons the occurrence of schizophrenia is not known and not one of the theories of schizophrenia fully explains its manifestations - doctors tend to attribute the disease to hereditary diseases.
+Because real reasons The occurrence of schizophrenia is not known and not one of the theories of schizophrenia fully explains its manifestations - doctors are inclined to attribute the disease to hereditary diseases.

-If one of the parents is ill with schizophrenia or cases of manifestation of the disease among other relatives are known, before planning a child, such parents are shown a consultation with a psychiatrist and genetics.
-A survey is carried out, the calculation of the probabilistic risk and the determination of the most favorable period for pregnancy.
+If one of the parents has schizophrenia or there are known cases of the disease among other relatives, before planning a child, such parents are advised to consult a psychiatrist and geneticist.
+An examination is carried out, the probabilistic risk is calculated and the most favorable period for pregnancy.

-The psychiatric clinic "Preobrazhenie" has experience in explaining the possible risks and responsibilities to patients with schizophrenia who decide to start a family and have children.
-Remember that a woman during pregnancy should take psychotropic drugs highly undesirable.
-It is defined vital necessity and is carried out only under the strict supervision of a psychiatrist.
+The Transfiguration Psychiatric Clinic has experience in explaining the possible risks and responsibilities to patients suffering from schizophrenia who have decided to build a family and have children.
+Remember that during pregnancy a woman should take psychotropic drugs highly undesirable.
+It is determined a vital necessity and is carried out only under the strict supervision of a psychiatrist.

-You can contact the doctors of the clinic "Transfiguration" in any convenient way:
+You can contact the doctors of the Transfiguration Clinic in any convenient way:

 http://preobrazhenie.ru